-- social class,
+- social background,

 - political affiliation.

-The alternative status may be granted to a person, if there are grounds to believe that:
+The alternative status may be granted to a person if there are grounds to believe that: